Why month 2 is where email starts to matter differently

 - visible support paths

-They respond worse to hype, vague motivation language, or long educational emails that hide the practical action they need to take.
+They respond worse to hype, vague encouragement, or long educational emails that hide the practical action they need to take.

-At this point, trust is protected more by clarity than by persuasion.
+In month 2, trust is reinforced more by clarity than by persuasion.

-One of the most important things month-2 email can do is expose when marketing should stop and operations should take over.
+One of the most useful things month-2 email can do is expose when messaging is no longer the right tool.

-If a patient does not act after a refill-readiness email, that may not be a copy problem.
-It may be a support, billing, or workflow problem.
+If a patient gets the refill-readiness email and still does not move, the problem may not be copy.
+It may be billing friction, unresolved support, or workflow delay.

 Useful escalation triggers include: